DarkWeBareBears69/The-Last-King-Of-Hyrule-TheXTech-Repack/README.md

 - [x] Fixed the bug where you can repeat the intro cutscene.
 - [ ] Change the homepage in the title screen.
 - [ ] Change the coin sound in the disclaimer screen with a rupee sound, like in the Link To The Past game.
+- [ ] Change the warping sound in the map

 (more to come)